New Zealand Warriors: 'Up the Wahs' as the Warriors surge into the top four – 2023

 The team faced the Penrith Panthers in the week one qualifying final, missing halfback Shaun Johnson through injury, they went on to lose the match 32–6, in Sydney.

 In week two, the Warriors played the Newcastle Knights at home, defeating the Knights 40–12 to qualify for their first Preliminary Final since 2011.
-The game would be the 2nd largest attendance in the club's history at Mount Smart Stadium, and the 3rd largest attendance for a Rugby League match at the ground (26,083).
+The game would be the 2nd largest attendance in the club's history at Mount Smart Stadium, and the third largest attendance for a rugby league match at the ground (26,083).

-In the Preliminary Final in Brisbane against the Broncos, the team was competitive the first half, going into the break 24–12, a score which could have been 24–18 if not for 3 consecutive missed conversion attempts.
+In the preliminary final in Brisbane against the Broncos, the team was competitive the first half, going into the break 24–12, a score which could have been 24–18 if not for 3 consecutive missed conversion attempts.
 The second half resulted in a blowout, with the Broncos scoring 3 unanswered tries to finish the game 42–12.

 At the annual Dally M Awards, Addin Fonua-Blake and Dallin Watene-Zelezniak were awarded Prop and Winger of the Year respectively, while Shaun Johnson was named the Halfback of the Year, and lost by 1 point in the Dally M Medal race, finishing in 2nd place to Kalyn Ponga.
 This decision is marred in controversy, as the majority of fans and current and former NRL players claimed he was the clear winner and the most consistent over the whole season.
 Andrew Webster was named Coach of the Year, winning the award over his former lead coach Ivan Cleary, who was nominated also.

 The year also saw a rise of the "Wahs" nickname, with the phrase "Up the Wahs" becoming a sensation.
-The nickname is contentious among some supporters of the club. many say it implies the club and fans as "cry babies" due to the New Zealand/Australian phrase "Have a wah", meaning to be sad/upset, usually in a derogatory manner.
+The nickname is contentious among some supporters of the club.